 Fear of the Five Stars

-Italy’s three biggest trade unions also called on Bersani to form a government “at any cost” to avoid reelections.
-Similar demands have come from the nation’s employers’ association.
+Italy’s three largest trade unions have urged Bersani to form a government “at any cost”.
+Similar demands have come from employers.

-Both likely recognize that in the event of new elections, Grillo’s party will do well, making it even harder for the established parties to form a majority government.
-In case the Five Star Movement, which appeals to Italians frustrated with their political class’ apparent ineptitude and corruption, wins a majority, it might even take the country out of the euro.
-That could deal a deathblow to Italy which depends on the European Central Bank to borrow affordably and service its debt, equivalent to 127 percent of gross domestic product last year.
+In case the Five Star Movement wins an absolutely majority, it might take the country out of the euro.
+That could deal a deathblow to Italy, which depends on the European Central Bank to borrow affordably and service its debt.

 Finally, Bersani has a personal interest in avoid reelections.